Skip to main content

 }

-The response is the same verdict the generation endpoint would produce.
+Response is the same verdict the real endpoint would return.
 No run is created; no credits are deducted.

-If preflight is rejecting requests that should pass (“my prompt wasn’t really asking for images”), a few options:
+If you’re hitting false positives (“my prompt wasn’t really asking for images but preflight rejected it”), a few options:

-- Attach a placeholder asset.
-For visual-first decks, uploading one generic placeholder image lets the validator pass.
-The agent may or may not use it, depending on your prompt.
+• Attach generic assets — for visual-first decks, uploading one placeholder image lets the validator pass; the agent may or may not use it

-- Report the false positive.
-File an issue — we tune the preflight prompt continuously, and false positives are a direct input into that process.
+• File an issue — we tune the prompt continuously; false positives are a direct input into that tuning